HSLdevcom/jore4-robot/README.md

 ```

 To add e2e tests to repositorys pipeline.
 Copy this template and add it to end of your repositorys workflow file.
 Template contains steps for creating empty folder for test results, calling the action that builds the kubernetes environment and runs tests and then publishing the results as artifacts after tests are run.
+All the "with" variables can be left out and have default values specified inside the action.
 The artifacts can be found in the summary page of the workflow execution.

 ### Action file